The Fed held rates in March 2026, and that usually sparks the same question from California buyers: So mortgage rates are dropping now, right?

 What happened this week

-Recent mortgage reporting shows rates stabilizing after moving higher through much of the past week.
-National averages are still hovering in the 6% range for many 30-year fixed scenarios, with refinance pricing often coming in higher than purchase pricing.
+Recent reporting shows rates stabilizing after moving higher through much of the past week.
+National averages are still hovering in the 6% range for 30-year fixed scenarios, with refinance pricing often coming in higher than purchase pricing.

 Why the Fed hold matters anyway

+If traders think inflation stays sticky, mortgage rates can stay elevated or rise.
 If traders believe economic weakness will cool inflation and lead to future cuts, mortgage rates may ease before the Fed actually cuts.

-That is why the headline is never the whole story.
+The headline is never the whole story.

 What it means for California buyers

-1. Monthly payment still rules the decision
+Monthly payment still rules the decision

 Get Your Free Rate Quote